Aryan-chaudhry/Object-Oriented-Programming/readme.md

 when we clear an object its constructor also get deleted and never called until new object is created.

+## Destructor

+When class is created distructor also created automatically. we can also create distructor

+same name as class
+no parameter
+no return type
+but distructor write with ```~```

+destructor called automatically for statically created object but destructor did not called automatically for dynamically created object - so call manually

 ## class :

 class is user defined data type